was appointed Principal

 Gallery, Glasgow; and the Royal Festival Hall, London.

-this success, Greg has given recitals as an organist and accompanist at
+this success, Greg has given recitals as an organist, conductor and accompanist at

 venues throughout the UK and abroad, including the cathedrals of Canterbury, Carlisle,